This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 As you can see, celery juice can be considered a high-fiber food as well as a top vitamin K food.

 Antioxidants are compounds that help fight disease-causing free radicals to protect cells against damage.
-Some research also indicates that antioxidants may be crucial when it comes to health and disease and could aid in the prevention of chronic conditions, such as cancer and heart disease.
+Some research also has indicated that antioxidants may be crucial when it comes to health and disease and could aid in the prevention of chronic conditions, such as cancer and heart disease.

 One of the top health benefits of celery juice is its antioxidant content.
 In fact, one review out of Iran actually found that celery is a good source of several powerful antioxidants, including kaempferol, caffeic acid, ferulic acid, luteolin and saponin.

-Studies show that celery may contain several key compounds that can help decrease inflammation in the body.
+Studies have shown that celery may contain several key compounds that can help decrease inflammation in the body.
 Not only can this potentially decrease symptoms of inflammatory conditions like rheumatoid arthritis and Crohn’s disease, but it could also help protect against chronic disease as well.

 Not only is staying well-hydrated necessary for temperature regulation, waste excretion, digestion and nutrient absorption, but not meeting your daily fluid needs can take a toll on nearly every aspect of health, including physical performance, brain function, heart health and more.